Ela Cheppanu: Plot

-After Amar Varma's accidental death in India, Germany-based Varma Industries is on the verge of collapse.
-Priya, Amar's fiancée, is devastated, Amar's dad is in shock and unresponsive towards others while Amar's sister and grandmother are in mourning.
-Inspector who is investigating the case is determined to find the person responsible for the accident despite his superiors' indifference towards the case.
+Sekhar is a highly respected and talented businessman.
+At a party, he meets a Germany-based businessman named Amar Varma, who is the manager of Varma Industries.
+They share a discussion and become friends, learning about one another.
+Amar has come to India for his wedding with his childhood sweetheart Priya.
+That night, Sekhar and his friend Sunil are driving while they unfortunately meet with an accident, in which Amar is killed.
+Sekhar is overriden by guilt and tries to relieve himself, so he decides to leave for Germany along with Sunil.
+Upon Amar's death, Varma Industries is on the verge of collapse.
+Amar's fiancée Priya is devastated, Amar's dad is in shock and unresponsive towards others, while Amar's sister and grandmother are in mourning.
+The police inspector who is investigating the case is determined to find the person responsible for the accident despite his superiors' indifference towards the case.

-Months after Amar's death, a highly respected and talented business worker named Sekhar offers to re-build and restore Varma Industries without any compensation, stating Amar met him in India and offered him a job before his death.
+Sekhar meets Amar's family by introducing himself as Amar's friend.
+He offers to re-build and restore Varma Industries without any compensation, stating Amar met him in India and offered him a job before his death.
 He is given the chance and goes about the uphill task of making the company viable again.
 Gradually, Sekhar heals the gaping wound left in the Varma family by Amar's death and they come to accept him as one of the family.
-What they don't know — except for Sunil, Sekhar's friend in Germany — is that it was Sekhar's jeep that accidentally had hit Amar after he swerved to avoid hitting an innocent girl who had walked into the road, causing his death.
+What none of them know — except for Sunil — is that it was Sekhar's jeep that accidentally had hit Amar after he swerved to avoid hitting an innocent girl who had walked on to the road, causing his death.
 Ridden by guilt Sekhar came to Germany to confess, ask for forgiveness, and do whatever he can for the family.